Finsternavy/financial_planner_capstone_fontend/README.md

 ******************************************************************************************************
 # Financial Planner Website

-This site was build to assist anyone with creating and managing their own budget.
+This site was built to assist anyone with creating and managing their own budget.
 Relevant additional functionality has been implemented to include additional expenses that come with financed expenses such as auto loans and mortgages.
 These include expenses such as insurance, mortgage insurance, and property taxes.
-The site also includes mortgage and auto loan calculators that will generate and display a complete breakdown of these expenses and how they effect your monthly payment.
+The site also includes mortgage and auto loan calculators that will generate and display a complete breakdown of these expenses and how they affect your monthly payment.

-This site was developed as a capstone project for SDGKU Full Stack Web Development Immursive program (Highly recommend).
+This site was developed as a capstone project for SDGKU Full Stack Web Development Immersive program (Highly recommend).
 I plan to continue development after the course as I plan to use this tool for managing my own finances.

 ## Fully implemented Functionality